 How Quickly Do Stimulants Work?

 Stimulant medications come in two forms, short-acting and long-acting, and vary in how quickly they take effect.
-Research has shown that stimulants work very quickly, usually less than one hour, and their effects last 3-4 hours.
-Because they only last 3-4 hours, however, it requires patients to take stimulant medication multiple times during the day.
+Research has shown that stimulants work very quickly, usually within an hour, and their effects last between three and four hours.
+However, this short window means patients must take stimulant medication multiple times during the day.

-Common types of long acting stimulants include Concerta, Adderall XR, and Vyvanse.
-Similar to short-acting stimulants, they act immediately and effects are felt within one hour, however these effects last up to 10 hours.
-This allows patients to take much fewer pills throughout the day.
-These are better options for patients who may have trouble remembering to take medications throughout the day.
+Common types of long-acting stimulants include Concerta, Adderall XR, and Vyvanse.
+Similar to short-acting stimulants, they act immediately and effects are felt within one hour.
+However, these effects last up to 10 hours, allowing patients to take much fewer pills throughout the day.
+Long-acting stimulants are better for patients who may have trouble remembering to take medications throughout the day.

 Side Effects of Stimulants for ADHD

-Stimulants have a number of side effects including appetite suppression, weight loss and dry mouth.
-More severe side effects seen with stimulant medication include chest pain/palpitation seen in patients with pre-existing heart conditions (this requires prompt attention from a physician or emergency services).
-For children, growth restriction and appetite suppression should be closely monitored with height and weight checks at their pediatrician’s office.
+Stimulants have a number of side effects, such as appetite suppression, weight loss and dry mouth.
+More severe side effects seen with stimulant medication include chest pain/palpitation in patients with pre-existing heart conditions (this requires prompt attention from a physician or emergency services).
+For children, pediatricians should monitor growth restriction and appetite suppression with height and weight checks.
 Women may have side effects related to menstruation or complications with pregnancy.
 Patients should always let their physician know about any side effects they may have from their ADHD medication.

 Common stimulant side effects include: